-The U.S. equity bull market celebrated its 10-year anniversary on the 9th of March and the U.S. economic expansion could become the longest in history by June 2019.
-The natural question around such milestones is to ask, “How much longer?”
-The Business Cycle Index (BCI) model, which uses a range of economic and financial variables to estimate the strength of the U.S. economy and to forecast the probability of recession, is on the cusp of risk-on versus risk-off.
-Short-term risks are still low, but the BCI model estimates the probability of recession in the next 12 months is around 30 %— right on top of the warning threshold for leaning out of risky assets.
+The Business Cycle Index (BCI) model, which uses a range of economic and financial variables to estimate the strength of the U.S. economy and to forecast the probability of recession, has entered "risk-off" territory for the first time this expansion.
+Although short-term risks remain low, the BCI model at mid-year estimates the probability of a U.S. recession in 12 months at 32%, climbing above the warning threshold for leaning out of risky assets.
+As a result, we’ve staged some initial cyclical downgrades on equities and risk-seeking fixed income.

 Any opinion expressed is that of Russell Investments, is not a statement of fact, is subject to change and does not constitute investment advice.